-The Audit Committee had critically reviewed the matter after discussion with the auditor and the Management and has actively participated in the audit process, including carrying out independent investigation regarding the criminal allegations against Mr. Sio, and assessed that the criminal allegations do not implicate the Company or its subsidiaries.
-The Audit Committee also understood that whilst the Group has significant influence over Tin Fok as an associate company, the Group did not have control over Tin Fok's management and operations and would have to rely on the cooperation of Tin Fok in providing necessary documents and information for the purpose of the audit.
+The Audit Committee has continuously followed up on the audit matters carried forward from last year in relation to Tin Fok, including receiving quarterly updates from the Management, actively participating in current year audit process and discussing with the independent auditor of the Company and critically reviewing the matter in the qualified opinion for current year.
+The Audit Committee understood that whilst the Group has significant influence over Tin Fok as an associate company, the Group did not have control over Tin Fok's management and operations and would have to rely on the cooperation of Tin Fok in providing necessary documents and information for the purpose of the audit.

-The Audit Committee agreed with the Management's position concerning the major judgment areas, and acknowledged that given the above positions involves assumptions of subjective nature, the independent auditor of the Company is of the view that they were unable to obtain sufficient appropriate audit evidence.
-As a result, with respect to the type of audit opinion issued by the auditor, the Audit Committee acknowledged and agreed with the audit opinion that the auditor had issued based on their professional and independent assessment.
+The Audit Committee agrees with the Management's position concerning the major judgment areas, and acknowledges that given the above positions involves estimates and assumptions, the independent auditor of the Company is of the view that it was unable to obtain sufficient appropriate audit evidence, especially the recoverability of the loan to and interest receivable from Entity A at Tin Fok's level.
+As a result, with respect to the type of audit opinion issued by the auditor, the Audit Committee acknowledges and agrees with the audit opinion that the auditor had issued based on its professional and independent assessment.